 - Coastal Commission LCP Planning Assistance Grant Program: $1 million available for updating and certifying LCPs; may include updates to address impacts of climate change and sea-level rise.

 The OPC, Coastal Commission and State Coastal Conservancy are working together to manage these two separate grant programs.
-To simplify the process for applicants, and streamline the review of the proposals, these two programs are offering a joint application.
+To simplify the process for applicants, and streamline the review of the proposals, these two programs are offered a joint application (application period closed on July 7, 2014).

 - View the announcement and application instructions.

 - Download the application.
-Applications are due July 7, 2014
+Applications were due July 7, 2014

 - View responses to frequently asked questions (updated April 29, 2014).